 Weaknesses: AB, HR, R, RBI, SB

 Obviously, the best case for McGuire is that he takes the starting catcher role from Jansen.
-That is very unlikely, so taking the backup job might be more realistic.
-McGuire could earn more playing time when on hot streaks and could chip away at Jansen’s starter status.
+That is very unlikely, but McGuire could earn more playing time when on hot streaks and could chip away at Jansen’s starter status.

 It wouldn’t be a surprise if McGuire returns to Triple-A and resumes his duties as organizational depth.
 If he doesn’t play well in spring training, McGuire could miss his chance to join the Opening Day roster and might not return until late in the season.
-The Blue Jays could bring Maile back or look to sign another inexpensive catcher to play once or twice a week.
+With Caleb Joseph and Patrick Cantwell as Spring Training invitees, Florida will be the battleground for the backup job.

 2020 Projection: 35 R, 8 HR, 35 RBI, 0 SB, .250/.287/.400